 10 Church Consulting Essentials To Know Before Hiring a Consultant:

-Remember: there is more to church leadership than having a precise vision, breaking out of growth barriers, or getting your church out of its “stuck” mentality.
-Be sure your church consultant articulates a process that focuses on more than vision alone.
+Remember: there is more to church leadership than having a clear vision or learning new systems.
 Vision without clear strategic measures yields temporary excitement and lots of inaction.
-If your consultant focuses exclusively on the church growth barriers, you may increase your numbers this year.
-Then you will yourself overextended, burnt out, and unprepared for what lies ahead in the following year.
-Address your growth barriers, ensure vision clarity, but make sure to integrate both into your overall strategic direction.
+Address your barriers, ensure vision clarity, but make sure to integrate both into your overall strategic direction.